 In answering the question presented in this case, the Court will consider, among other things, whether "[a]s a historical matter" a particular class of persons "ha[s] been subjected to discrimination."
 Bowen v.
 Gilliard, 483 U.S. 587, 602 (1987) (citation omitted).
-Amici offer this Brief as historians to inform the Court that gay and lesbian people have been subject to widespread and significant discrimination and hostility in the United States.
+The OAH offers this Brief to inform the Court that gay and lesbian people have been subject to widespread and significant discrimination and hostility in the United States.

 Sexual intimacy between people of the same sex has been condemned by "powerful voices" for centuries.
 Lawrence v.
 Texas, 539 U.S. 558, 571 (2003).
 In twentieth century America, discrimination against gay people reached remarkable proportions.

 In the first half of the century, for example, the State of New York prohibited theaters from staging plays with lesbian or gay characters, many states prohibited bars and restaurants from serving gay people, and the federal government banned gay people from employment.
-State officials and the press fostered frightening stereotypes of homosexuals as child molesters.
 Until the 1960s, all states outlawed sexual intimacy between men.
-Although gay men and lesbians saw their situation begin to improve in the 1970s, their limited gains precipitated a powerful opposition movement that led to referendum campaigns to repeal or prohibit civil rights protections based on sexual orientation.
-In the 1980s, the early press coverage of AIDS reinforced the view that homosexuals were diseased and threatened other Americans.
-Mothers who identified as lesbian often lost custody of their children.
-And for much of the twentieth century, many municipalities launched police campaigns to suppress gay meeting places.
+Many municipalities launched police campaigns to suppress gay meeting places and sought to purge gay civil servants from employment.
 These policies worked to create and reinforce the belief that gay men and lesbians comprised an inferior class of people to be shunned by other Americans.